alxroots/beginners_idea/README.md

-# beginners_idea
+# Beginners Idea
-Bunch of software created only for those who knows the basic input and basics operations
+Bunch of software created only for those who knows the basics
+1. basic operations
+2. variables